michaelburch/todo/app/README.md

 }
 ```

+Clicking on a todo item will mark it complete and cross it off of the list.
+Items can be removed by clicking on the delete button, and added using the input form at the top of the page.

 ### API Requirements
 A REST API is required, and can also be found in this repo.
 The following methods are used: